ariffinzulkifli/iot-middleware/README.md

 In this repository contain `docker-compose.yml` with definition of stack of applications stated above so we can easily setup IoT middleware.

-**Note:** Please use this `docker-compose.yml` file as a starting point for training and testing but keep in mind that for production usage it might need modifications.
+**Note:** Please use this `docker-compose.yml` file as a starting point for training and testing but keep in mind that for production usage it might need modifications, especially security.

 ## Directory layout